 Sarah Iles Johnston

-Arts & Humanities Distinguished Professor of Religion, Departments of Classics and Comparative Studies
+College and Arts and Sciences Distinguished Professor of Religion, Departments of Classics and Comparative Studies

 Areas of Expertise